Variance Matters: Improving Domain Adaptation via Stratified Sampling: Experiments

 In addition to the targeted UDA algorithms, the tables also report test-domain accuracy in the case of non-adaptive training by empirical risk minimisation (ERM).
 The performance of ERM does not significantly change by varying the sampler, which indicates that the gains observed in CORAL and MMD are indeed due to the sampler's effect on the adaptation component of the loss.

-Table \ref{uda baselines} provides a comparison of VaRDASS with the following baseline UDA methods (using uniform random samplers): Domain-Adversarial Neural Network (DANN) \citep{Ganin2015Domain-AdversarialNetworks}, Conditional Domain-Adversarial Network (CDAN) \citep{Long2017ConditionalAdaptation}, Adaptive Risk Minimisation (ARM) \citep{Zhang2020AdaptiveShift}, Adaptive Feature Normalisation (AFN) \citep{Xu2019LargerAdaptation}, and Minimum Class Confusion (MCC) \citep{Jin2020MinimumAdaptation}, alongside ERM, CORAL and MMD.
-It can be seen that using MMD with VaRDASS performs the best for all three datasets.
+Table \ref{uda baselines} provides a comparison of VaRDASS with the following baseline UDA methods (using uniform random samplers): Domain-Adversarial Neural Network (DANN) \citep{Ganin2015Domain-AdversarialNetworks}, Conditional Domain-Adversarial Network (CDAN) \citep{Long2017ConditionalAdaptation}, CDAN + Smooth Domain Adversarial Training (SDAT) \citep{Rangwani2022ATraining}, CDAN + Environment Label Smoothing (ELS) \citep{Zhang2023FreeSmoothing}, Adaptive Risk Minimisation (ARM) \citep{Zhang2020AdaptiveShift}, and Minimum Class Confusion (MCC) \citep{Jin2020MinimumAdaptation}, alongside ERM, CORAL and MMD.
+It can be seen that VaRDASS performs the best on all four datasets.

+Overall wall-clock training times are reported for each sampler and dataset in Table \ref{times}.
+These are averaged over all data splits, hyperparameters, and repeats from the previous experiment, including both CORAL and MMD.
+It can be seen that our implementation of VaRDASS is around an order of magnitude slower than simple random sampling, and 2-3 times slower than vanilla k-means clustering.

 We also investigate whether the discrepancy between the training and test domain features is lower when the variance reduced samplers are used (Appendix \ref{appB}).
 The domain discrepancy is measured between held-out datapoints which were not seen during training.
-The discrepancy is lower for the variance-reduced samplers in 3 out of the 6 tested scenarios.
-Thus, the results from this experiment are inconclusive.
-We note that all the discrepancy values are already extremely low (2 to 3 orders of magnitude below ERM training), so we posit that this is because any differences between samplers are likely below the noise floor and cannot be measured in this setup.
+These results do not demonstrate a difference in the post-training discrepancy between the standard and variance-reduced samplers.
+Moreover, all the discrepancy values are already extremely small (two to three orders of magnitude below those obtained under ERM).
+Thus, the finding is that VaRDASS improves the final target-domain accuracy even though the discrepancy values ultimately converge to similar levels across samplers.
+This indicates that the primary effect of VaRDASS is to stabilise the optimisation trajectory during training, rather than to obtain a deeper minimum.